chloehb/word-search-bot/README.md

 ## How to Run
 To run this project:
 * Navigate to https://www.coolmathgames.com/0-word-search
-* Ensure game is open and visible on a secondary monitor
+* Ensure requirements listed in requirements.txt are satisfied
 * From within the project folder, run the command
 ```
 $ python main.py